 Your participation grade will be significantly influenced by your active involvement in class, and the quality of that involvement.
 Lack of participation, or 'negative participation', will also significantly influence your participation grade (but in a negative way)!
-And so you are aware of the types of activities or behaviours that will be considered 'negative' class participation, they include the following: missing classes, talking to classmates about things that are not a contribution to the class discussion, general nonparticipation in or disruption of class/class activities, sleeping during class, coming to class late or leaving early, and using any of the following electronic devices: cell phones, mp3 players, ipods, ipads, and other electronic devices.
-Computers may be used in class but ONLY for note taking purposes.
+And so you are aware of the types of activities or behaviours that will be considered 'negative' class participation, they include the following: missing classes, talking to classmates about things that are not a contribution to the class discussion, general nonparticipation in or disruption of class/class activities, sleeping during class, and coming to class late or leaving early.
 Evidence of using the computer for anything other than note taking will be considered negative class participation.